aldeling/portfolio/README.md

 ### Description
 This is a portfolio of Athea DeLing, it include and about me section and includes projects she is currently working on or has worked on.
 ### Technologies Used
+* html
+* css
 ### Setup Instructions
+There are a couple ways you can set of this portfolio to be able to view it.
+* Clone repository to your desk top
+* Can open github page to view from desktop
 ### Known Bugs
+There are currently no know bugs
 ### License
+GNU GPL3.0 Copyright (c) 08/05/2022 Athea DeLing